-- 1. You have two methods to get to the Add Servers page in the console. - Click Get Started from the toolbar, select Add servers, and then click Next. - Click Servers from the toolbar and click Add Servers from the second toolbar on the Servers page. - 2.
-On the Manual Entry tab, specify the server information. - Server-This is the name or IP address of the Reporting Service server. - User name-Specify a user that is a member of the Double-Take Admin security group on the server. - Password-Specify the password associated with the User name you entered. - Domain-If you are working in a domain environment, specify the Domain. - 3.
-After you have specified the server information, click Add. - 4.
+- 1. Click Servers from the main toolbar. - 2.
+Click Add Servers from the Servers page toolbar. - 3.
+On the Manual Entry tab, specify the server information. - Server-This is the name or IP address of the Reporting Service server. - User name-Specify a user that is a member of the Double-Take Admin security group on the server. - Password-Specify the password associated with the User name you entered. - Domain-If you are working in a domain environment, specify the Domain. - 4.
+After you have specified the server information, click Add. - 5.
 Click OK to add the server to your console.